-Japanese use sake for cooking, just like how you would use wine for cooking.
-Sake is often used in marinades for meat and fish to tenderize and to remove their smell.
-Alcohol evaporates with the meat/fish odor.
-It also adds umami and natural sweet flavor (from rice – the ingredient for sake), so we usually add sake to the soup stock, sauces, nimono (simmered dishes like Nikujaga) and yakimono (grilled dishes like Teriyaki Chicken).
+Japanese use it for cooking as well, just like how you use wine for cooking.
+It is often used in marinades for meat and fish to tenderize and remove their smell.
+Alcohol evaporates with the odor, so it’s safe to serve children and the elderly.

-Similar to white wine, there are many styles of sake available, where they can be characterized from dry to sweet, and from delicate to robust.
+Similar to white wine, there are many styles available.
+It can range from dry to sweet and delicate to robust.

 For more details about sake, you can read here.

-If you are in the US, you will be able to find drinking sake from a well stocked liquor store.
-You can also find them from Japanese grocery store or Asian grocery store that have alcohol license.
-For cooking sake, you may be able to find them at the Asian aisle in your local grocery store or online at Amazon.
+If you are in the US, you can find drinking sake from a well-stocked liquor store.
+You can also find bottles in a Japanese grocery stores or Asian grocery stores that have an alcohol licenses.
+You can find cooking sake in the Asian aisle in your local grocery store or online at Amazon.

-I hope you can find sake in your area as this is one of the important ingredients in Japanese cooking.
-However, If you can’t find sake or cooking sake, you can substitute with dry sherry or Chinese rice wine.
-If you cannot consume alcohol in your cooking, you can simply omit sake, or replace it with water or broth when a recipe calls for sake for steaming or making a sauce.
+It is one of the important ingredients in Japanese cooking.
+However, if you can’t find it, you can substitute it with dry sherry or Chinese rice wine.
+If you cannot consume alcohol or prefer to omit it, replace it with water or dashi broth.

-Just like wine, sake can be used as a key flavoring to a dish.
-With its strong characteristic that can intensify and accent the flavor of food, sake, when paired with simple seasonings, is wonderful for seafood, chicken, pasta, or pork dishes.
+Just like wine, you can use it as a key flavoring to a dish.
+With its strong character that can intensify and accent the flavor of food, it is wonderful for seafood, chicken, pasta, or pork dishes.

 Curious to learn more?
 What do the terms junmai ginjo, genshu, moto, and nigori sake mean, and how can I pair it with Japanese food and savory flavors?
 Here’s a four-part series for further reading.